maxwellth/WanderSearch/README.md

 ## Notes for Reviewers
-- Tests were carried out on Wander's staging platform
+- Tests were carried out on Wander's staging environment
 - Tests are focused on the search functionality as requested
 - Custom commands can be found in the support/commands.js file
 - Both test files achieve the same coverage but showcase different styles